 Strategies to Navigate the Backlog

-So, what can be done to help you, your family, or your business navigate these immigration backlogs so as to achieve your immigration goals?
-My most important tip is to avoid scammers or fraud notarios and find experienced and licensed legal counsel.
+So, what can be done to help you, your family or your business navigate these immigration backlogs so as to achieve your immigration goals?
+My most important tip is to avoid scammers or fraud notaries and find experienced and licensed legal counsel.
 Although legal fees have a cost, doing your applications yourself or entrusting your case to an unlicensed person can have terrible consequences; not only could it cause your case to take longer, but you might also lose eligibility for immigration benefits entirely.

 One reason your case might take longer is because what you file and where you file for your case matters.
 Knowing all the evidence needed to process your application and the proper filing address and fees can help you ensure that your application is not rejected and that you avoid Requests for Evidence (RFEs), which can make processing of your application take even longer.